 Not quite sure anymore.

 A few days ago the “Oldest Newspaper in the Country” ran a headline talking about our governor HONING IN on something.
 It was pretty hard to miss.
 Of course we don’t hone in on anything unless we’re sharpening a knife to carve the turkey (or you’re sharpening one to stop me from going on) but the truth is we HOME in on things.
 Remember homing pigeons?
 They homed in on their destinations, carrying messages from one place to another.
 In a sense they came home.
-If they were honing pigeons, the people who received the messages would probably have bled to death.
+If they were honing pigeons, the people who received the messages would more than likely have bled to death.

 A Fortuitous Occurrence

 Fortuitous doesn’t mean lucky—it means occurring by chance.
 So if a tree on your property—the only tree on your property—gets uprooted in a windstorm and lands on your roof when it could have gone any one of another 340º on the compass and missed the house entirely, that’s fortuitous.
-It isn’t lucky; in fact, it’s unfortunate…which brings me to the word the TV commentator should be using: the very simple and effective word fortunate.
+It isn’t lucky; in fact, it’s unlucky…which brings me to the word the TV commentators should be using: the very simple and effective word fortunate.